 The staff and adult learners will benefit from this training by learning critical thinking skills, organization structures, priority setting, organizing skills, strategic planning and more.
 All these skills are all transferrable to the workforce and community.
 At the end of the training, they will be left to develop a project that interests them the most in improving the program using the knowledge they gained.
-Their participation time and commitment to the training will be compensated.

 How to Participate?